 2 – Pass the MACE Exam

 The MACE exam is the national standard certification examination for Medication Aides.
-The National Council of State Boards of Nursing is the organization behind it, and is responsible of administering centrally with the help of Pearson Vue electronic examination centers.
+The National Council of State Boards of Nursing is the organization behind it and is responsible for administering centrally with the help of Pearson Vue electronic examination centers.

 3 – Enter the Workforce